Missoula Measures - Health Care

-However, with implementation of the Affordable Care Act in 2014, the percentage of uninsured adults should drop significantly in coming years.
+However, with implementation of the Affordable Care Act in 2014, has greatly reduced the percent of uninsured adults.
 The US Dept. of Health and Human Services, Planning and Evaluation branch reports about 50,716 Montanans enrolled in 2014.
 As of summer of 2014, demographic statistics of these enrollees is limited.

 Missoula’s Partnership Health Center, which provides health care to underinsured and uninsured is helping.
 But many health care needs are going unmet, and health continues to be compromised as a result.

 Consistently, since 1991: